gomezlucas/Readable-App/README.md

 ![edit](../client/public/images/edit.png)

+## API Server
+The Api-Server repository includes the code for the backend API Server that I used to develop and interact with the front-end portion of the project.
+It was provided by the Udacity React Course.

-## Data
+### Data

 There are three types of objects stored on the server:
 - Categories
 - Posts
 - Comments

-## Start Developing

-To run this project right away:

-* Install and start the API server
-    - `cd api-server`
-    - `npm install`
-    - `node server`
-* Install and start the Client
-    - `cd client`
-    - `npm start`

-## API Server
-The Api-Server repository includes the code for the backend API Server that I used to develop and interact with the front-end portion of the project.
-It was provided by the Udacity React Course.

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).